marco262/my_wiki/data/dnd/subclass/battle-smith.md

 intelligence = 4
 wisdom = 10
 charisma = 6
-saves = Dex +3, Con +4
-skills = Athletics +4, Perception +4
+saves = Dex +1 plus PB, Con +2 plus PB skills = Athletics +2 plus PB, Perception +0 plus PB x2
 damage_immunities = poison
 condition_immunities = charmed, exhaustion, poisoned
-senses = darkvision 60 ft., passive Perception 14
+senses = darkvision 60 ft., passive Perception 10 + (PB x 2)
-languages = understands the languages you speak special_abilities = !!!
+languages = understands the languages you speak proficiency_bonus = equals your bonus special_abilities = !***Vigilant.*** The defender can't be surprised. companion_actions = !!!
-***Might of the Master.*** The following numbers increase by 1 when your proficiency bonus increases by 1: the defender's skill and saving throw bonuses (above), the bonuses to hit and damage of its rend attack, and the number of hit points restored by its Repair action (below).

-***Vigilant.*** The defender can't be surprised.
+***Force-Empowered Rend.*** _Melee Weapon Attack:_ +your spell attack modifier to hit, reach 5 ft., one target you can see. _Hit:_ 1d8 + PB force damage.

+***Repair (3/Day).*** The magical mechanisms inside the defender restore 2d8 + PB hit points to itself or to one construct or object within 5 feet of it.
 !!!
-companion_actions = !!!
-***Force-Empowered Rend.*** _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one target you can see. _Hit:_ 1d8 + 2 force damage.

-***Repair (3/Day).*** The magical mechanisms inside the defender restore 2d8 + 2 hit points to itself or to one construct or object within 5 feet of it.
-!!!
 reaction = !***Deflect Attack.*** The defender imposes disadvantage on the attack roll of one creature it can see that is within 5 feet of it, provided the attack roll is against a creature other than the defender.
 [[/include]]

 [[/div]]

+_3rd-level Battle Smith feature_

-By 3rd level, your tinkering has borne you a faithful companion, a steel defender.
-It is friendly to you and your companions, and it obeys your commands.
-See this creature's game statistics in the steel defender stat block.
+Your tinkering has borne you a companion, a steel defender.
+It's friendly to you and your companions, and it obeys your commands.
+See its game statistics in the Steel Defender stat block, which uses your proficiency bonus (PB) in several places.
 You determine the creature's appearance and whether it has two legs or four; your choice has no effect on its game statistics.

-In combat, the Steel Defender shares your initiative count, but takes its turn immediately after yours.
-It can move and use its reaction on it's own, but the only action it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take the action in its stat block or the Dash, Disengage, Help, Hide or Search action.
+In combat, the defender shares your initiative count, but it takes its turn immediately after yours.
+It can move and use its reaction on its own, but the only action it takes on its turn is the Dodge action, unless you take a bonus action on your turn to command it to take another action.
+That action can be one in its stat block or some other action.
+If you are incapacitated, the defender can take any action of its choice, not just Dodge.

-If the _[[[spell:mending]]]_ spell is cast on it, it regains 2d6 hit points.
+If _[[[spell:mending]]]_ is cast on the defender, it regains 2d6 hit points.
 If it has died within the last hour, you can use your smith's tools as an action to revive it, provided you are within 5 feet of it and you expend a spell slot of 1st level or higher.
-The steel defender returns to life after 1 minute with all its hit points restored.
+The defender returns to life after 1 minute with all its hit points restored.

-At the end of a long rest, you can create a new steel defender if you have your smith's tools with you.
-If you already have a steel defender from this feature, the first one immediately perishes.
+At the end of a long rest, you can create a new steel defender if you have smith's tools with you.
+If you already have a defender from this feature, the first one immediately perishes.
+The defender also perishes if you die.

 ## Extra Attack

+_5th-level Battle Smith feature_

-Starting at 5th level, you can attack twice, rather than once, whenever you take the Attack action on your turn.
+You can attack twice, rather than once, whenever you take the Attack action on your turn.

 ## Arcane Jolt

+_9th-level Battle Smith feature_

-At 9th level, you learn new ways to channel arcane energy to harm or heal.
+You've learned new ways to channel arcane energy to harm or heal.
 When either you hit a target with a magic weapon attack or your steel defender hits a target, you can channel magical energy through the strike to create one of the following effects:

 * The target takes an extra 2d6 force damage.
 * Choose one creature or object you can see within 30 feet of the target.
 Healing energy flows into the chosen recipient, restoring 2d6 hit points to it.

 You can use this energy a number of times equal to your Intelligence modifier (minimum of once), but you can do so no more than once on a turn.
 You regain all expended uses when you finish a long rest.

 ## Improved Defender

+_15th-level Battle Smith feature_

-At 15th level, your Arcane jolt and steel defender become more powerful:
+Your Arcane Jolt and steel defender have become more powerful:

 * The extra damage and the healing of your Arcane Jolt both increase to 4d6.
 * Your steel defender gains a +2 bonus to Armor Class.
 * Whenever your steel defender uses its Deflect Attack, the attacker takes force damage equal to 1d4 + your Intelligence modifier.

 ----

-*Source: Eberron: Rising from the Last War, p.
-60*
+*Source: Tasha's Cauldron of Everything, p.
+18*